Upper School Pages

 -In addition to this, we will set an optional piece of English and Maths homework each week using an online platform called Learning by Questions.
 The link to this website will be set every Monday and Tuesday evening and will be shared on ClassDojo.

-Here are the weekly Creative Homework Projects for Revolution, our current topic.
+Here are the weekly Creative Homework Projects for Frozen Kingdom, our current topic.

 These are the upcoming spellings for the children.
 Please check ClassDojo for the dates, as they change depending on our curriculum for that week.